Group study rooms

 - You can book two 1 hour bookings together but you will be issued two PINs for these two bookings.

-- You can make a maximum of 7 bookings a week.
+- You can make a maximum of 2 bookings a day and 7 bookings a week.

 - The person who booked the room should be present for the whole of the booking period and remains responsible for the group’s use of the room during the booking.